williamgilpin/howto/howto_github.md

 + Make sure that your local branch is up-to-date with the course using fetch (see instructions [here](https://stackoverflow.com/questions/7244321/how-do-i-update-or-sync-a-forked-repository-on-github)).
 This is to account for the case where I've made changes to the course repo while you've been making your changes.
 + When everything looks good, submit a pull request [using the instructions here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

-For smaller projects (like class projects), it isn't necessary to use pull requests---instead, you can [invite collaborators to a shared repository](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository), and everyone wil be able to make commits.
+For smaller projects (like class projects), it isn't necessary to use pull requests---instead, you can [invite collaborators to a shared repository](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository), and everyone will be able to make commits.

 Important: if you have a fork that you are updating from a main---such as a fork of a class repository that you are using to complete homeworks--make sure that you don’t use your assignment fork to submit pull requests to my main repository.
 Since your versions of the assignments will override mine, it could lead to weird merge conflicts.
 If you fork a single version of an active repo (like a class repo), periodically [`git pull`](https://git-scm.com/docs/git-pull) to get any changes.
 Just double check to make sure that to `git stash` any changes you've made locally (like assignments)